German for Kids: Curriculum Units/Plans for Advanced Beginners

 - Clothing – We went over clothing vocabulary.
 Our “family” members got clothing and we talked a lot about what “we” were wearing.
 We also “went shopping” and learned out to ask about prices, how to try things on, how to get another size, etc.

 - Weather – With this unit, we talked about the months, seasons, and weather.
 We practiced talking about the weather (using weather cards they were given).
 We then went on to talk about Winter Words (vocabulary building).

 - Sickness/Symptoms – Following our study of the winter, we talked about catching a cold, the flu, having a fever, having a sore throat, ear ache and more.
 We play the “Lesespiel” regularly to review all this vocabulary (Who has a cold?
 I have a cold… Who has diarrhea?
 I have diarrhea.
 Who has a sore throat…)

-- Daily Routine – Our next unit was all about our day.
+- Daily Routine – This is in German Bundle 2.
+Our next unit was all about our day.
 We started first with activities we would do during the course of the day (getting up, eating breakfast, brushing our teeth, taking a shower, etc.) Chores – We then added in various chores we do around the house (washing and drying dishes, doing laundry, sweeping the floor, etc.)

 Things around the house – We did vocabulary building activities with various appliances and things you would find around the house (refrigerator, broom, curtains, chair, rug, etc.)

 Hobbies/Activities – We talked about things we would do for fun – playing the piano, chess, soccer, walking the dog, hiking, swimming, etc. We now use these cards to practice the past tense.